Information for patients

 Contact Details

-If you have any queries before or after the treatment telephone the Medical Physics Department and ask to speak to a nuclear medicine physicist.
+If you have any queries before or after the treatment telephone the Medical Physics Department.

 Further Information